-BIB201 Psalms (3) The course will combine a study of some of the broader issues of the Book of Psalms such as the history of interpretation, the Hebrew poetry, the Psalter as a collection, and the use of the Psalms in worship with an exceptical study of individual Psalms.

-BIB203 Pauline Epistles (3) Prerequisite: BIB110, BIB120; A study of the acts, literature, and thought of the Apostle Paul within the historical cultural setting.
-Emphasis is placed on Paul's role in the New Testament church.

-BIB213 General Epistles (3) Prerequisite: BIB110, BIB120; James, I and II Peter, I, II, III John and Jude are studied in relation to their content, interpretation, distinctive teaching, and significance to the canon of the New Testament.

-BIB220 Biblical Exegesis (3) Prerequisite: BIB120; This course introduces the principles and methods by which a faithful meaning of the Scriptures may be obtained.
+- BIB201 Psalms (3) Prerequisite: BIB110, BIB120, BIB220; The course will combine a study of some of the broader issues of the Book of Psalms such as the history of interpretation, the Hebrew poetry, the Psalter as a collection, and the use of the Psalms in worship with an exegetical study of individual Psalms. - BIB202 1 Corinthians (3) Prerequisite: BIB110, BIB120, BIB220; A study of Paul's first letter to the Corinthians with an emphasis on the theology, historical circumstances and issues of the Corinthian church, and practical application for our modern context. - BIB203 Pauline Epistles (3) Prerequisite: BIB110, BIB120, BIB220; A study of the acts, literature, and thought of the Apostle Paul within the historical cultural setting.
+Emphasis is placed on Paul's role in the New Testament church. - BIB213 General Epistles (3) Prerequisite: BIB110, BIB120, BIB220; James, I and II Peter, I, II, III John and Jude are studied in relation to their content, interpretation, distinctive teaching, and significance to the canon of the New Testament. - BIB220 Biblical Exegesis (3) Prerequisite: BIB120; This course introduces the principles and methods by which a faithful meaning of the Scriptures may be obtained.
 Its primary focus, but is not limited, to New Testament interpretation.
-This course also introduces the student to both essential research tools such as critical commentaries, dictionaries, lexicons, and serves as a foundational course for biblical preaching and teaching.

-BIB223 Jesus and the Gospels (3) Prerequisite: BIB110, BIB120; An in-depth look at the gospels with a view of understanding the life of Jesus.
-Special emphasis is given to the gospel's distinct perspectives, the study of the historical Jesus, and the teachings of Jesus in their social setting.

-BIB231 Poetic Books (3) Prerequisite: BIB110; A literary study of the Hebrew Poetic books: Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs with an emphasis on understanding the form, structure, and interpretation of Hebrew poetry.
-This course covers the historical, theological, and ministerial application of the topics of suffering, death, wisdom, praise and worship.

-BIB233 Acts (3) Prerequisite: BIB110, BIB120; An analytical study of the book of Acts in relation to the purpose, structure and history of the New Testament church.
-Special emphasis is placed on the ministry of the Holy Spirit and the missionary journeys of Paul.

-BIB235 Prison Epistles (3) Prerequisite: BIB110, BIB120;An analysis of Paul's epistles to the Churches: Ephesians, Philippians, Colossians, and Philemon.
-Emphasis is placed on interpreting the biblical genre, the historical circumstances, theology, and application for our modern context.

-BIB243 Daniel & Revelation (3) Prerequisite: BIB110, BIB120; An individual and comparative study of the history and prophecies of these two books showing the relationship and role of the Jewish people and the Church in God's plan with special emphasis on interpretation of the prophetic messages.

-BIB244 Corinthian Correspondence (3) Prerequisite: BIB110, BIB120; A study of 1 and 2 Corinthians with an emphasis on the theology, historical circumstances and issues of the Corinthian church, and practical application for our modern context.

-BIB295 Romans (3) Prerequisite: BIB110, BIB120; This course is designed to introduce the student with Paul's epistle with consideration of his doctrinal teachings.
-Special emphasis is in learning the historical, linguistic, and Jewish context of the first century.

-BIB300 Gospel of John (3) Prerequisite: BIB110, BIB120; This course is designed to introduce the student to the Gospel of John, its theological themes, and its historical background.
+This course also introduces the student to both essential research tools such as critical commentaries, dictionaries, lexicons, and serves as a foundational course for biblical preaching and teaching. - BIB223 Jesus and the Gospels (3) Prerequisite: BIB110, BIB120, BIB220; An in-depth look at the gospels with a view of understanding the life of Jesus.
+Special emphasis is given to the gospel's distinct perspectives, the study of the historical Jesus, and the teachings of Jesus in their social setting. - BIB231 Poetic Books (3) Prerequisite: BIB110, BIB120, BIB220; A literary study of the Hebrew Poetic books: Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs with an emphasis on understanding the form, structure, and interpretation of Hebrew poetry.
+This course covers the historical, theological, and ministerial application of the topics of suffering, death, wisdom, praise and worship. - BIB233 Acts (3) Prerequisite: BIB110, BIB120, BIB220; An analytical study of the book of Acts in relation to the purpose, structure and history of the New Testament church.
+Special emphasis is placed on the ministry of the Holy Spirit and the missionary journeys of Paul. - BIB235 Prison Epistles (3) Prerequisite: BIB110, BIB120, BIB220; An analysis of Paul's epistles to the Churches: Ephesians, Philippians, Colossians, and Philemon.
+Emphasis is placed on interpreting the biblical genre, the historical circumstances, theology, and application for our modern context. - BIB243 Daniel & Revelation (3) Prerequisite: BIB110, BIB120, BIB220; An individual and comparative study of the history and prophecies of these two books showing the relationship and role of the Jewish people and the Church in God's plan with special emphasis on interpretation of the prophetic messages. - BIB295 Romans (3) Prerequisite: BIB110, BIB120, BIB220; This course is designed to introduce the student with Paul's epistle with consideration of his doctrinal teachings.
+Special emphasis is in learning the historical, linguistic, and Jewish context of the first century. - BIB300 Gospel of John (3) Prerequisite: BIB110, BIB120, BIB220; This course is designed to introduce the student to the Gospel of John, its theological themes, and its historical background.
 Special emphasis is given to interpreting the text and learning the life of Jesus within the Jewish context of the first century.